 - Files are resizable, print worthy, and transparent

 - Should always be used for printed files

-JPGs are good for Powerpoint presentations and other digital applications that do not demand much of an image.
+JPG is a good file type for Powerpoint presentations and other digital applications that does not demand much of an image.
 Like TIFFs, JPGs are pixel based.
 They are also compressed and generally have a low resolution to keep the file size low.
 A JPG graphic may appear acceptable on screen, however JPGs are not recommended for printing.
 JPGs do not support a transparent background.

 - Should be used for on screen applications, such as Microsoft Powerpoint.

 - Should not be used for printed documents